-As an initial matter, it appears that the Claimant is a member of the E&PD Settlement.
-This claim is therefore considered to have been settled, and the Claimant is ineligible to recover funds from the OSLTF.
+As an initial matter, it appears that the Claimant may be a member of the E&PD Settlement.
+If so, then this claim would be considered to have been settled, and the Claimant would be ineligible to recover funds from the OSLTF.
 According to OPA, the payment of any claim by the NPFC is subject to the NPFC's ability to obtain, by subrogation, the rights to recover all costs and damages from the responsible party.
 If a claim has been settled, the claimant no longer has rights to the claim and therefore cannot subrogate the NPFC to those rights.

-While this claim may not have been quantified or paid, it is considered to have been settled by virtue of the Court's preliminary approval of the settlement agreement.
-If the Claimant disagrees that she is a member of the economic damages class of the E&PD Settlement, she should submit evidence to indicate that he has either opted out or is excluded from the E&PD Settlement in her request for reconsideration of this claim.
+If the Claimant disagrees that she is a member of the economic damages class of the E&PD Settlement, she should submit evidence to indicate that she has either opted out or is excluded from the E&PD Settlement in her request for reconsideration of this claim.

-Furthermore, this claim is also denied on its merits.
-In order to prove a claim based on diminution in property value, a claimant must provide evidence to prove that the value of the
+Furthermore, this claim would also be denied on its merits.
+In order to prove a claim for loss of profits damages, a Claimant must provide evidence sufficient to prove (1) that the Claimant sustained a loss or reduction in income, and (2) that the financial loss was caused by the discharge of oil resulting from the Deepwater Horizon oil spill.